WanjaMIKE/engineering-education/articles/implementing-mvvm-architecture-in-android-using-kotlin/index.md

 1. Android studio
 2. You must be familiar with [Kotlin](https://developer.android.com/kotlin/campaign/learn?gclid=Cj0KCQiA7qP9BRCLARIsABDaZzh1wodOJn7w8kKTtWq8yNFlx9xoqzEE_cU2KkCO2Ecdyyr2frGOVjQaAlSuEALw_wcB&gclsrc=aw.ds)
 3. Install [lifecycle](https://developer.android.com/jetpack/androidx/releases/lifecycle) dependencies
-4. Download the start code from [here](https://github.com/WanjaMIKE/MVVMExample)
+4. Download the starter code from [here](https://github.com/WanjaMIKE/MVVMExample)

 #### The goal of the tutorial
 By the end of this tutorial, you will create an app that takes input and displays it on a recycler view.
 Below is the screenshot of the app.